metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 To illustrate inconsistency: suppose every morning we vote on a flavor of Ice Cream and Chocolate always wins; one morning the three voters who always vote 1:RockyRoad 2:Chocolate simply vote for Chocolate, consistency is violated if Chocolate loses on that day.

 Cloning occurs when similar choices are available, such as Vanilla and Vanilla Bean.
-If removing one of the clones would cause the other to win, the presence of both should not cause a non-clone to win.
+If one of the clones would win without the presence of the other, the presence of both should not cause a non-clone to win.

 The cases described above: Monotonocity, Independence of Irrelevant Alternatives and Clone Independence are normally discussed as seperate criteria rather than components of one.
 Additional sub-criteria that haven't been mentioned include: Reversal Symmetry, Participation Consistency, and Later No Help (which could also be considered a sub-criteria of Later Harm).